Let’s Protect Your People

 Prevent accident recurrences.
 Investigate and document every injury and near-miss.
 Identifying why and how the accident occurred and making proper corrections can help prevent future incidents.

 Create a policy on distracted driving.
 Motor vehicle accidents account for a large percentage of work-related fatalities.
 Texting while driving makes an employee 23 times more likely to have an accident.
 A federal ban prohibiting drivers of commercial vehicles from texting has also been recently enacted.
-Create a written policy for both distracted driving and texting while driving, and have all employees sign off on it.
+Create a written policy for distracted driving and texting while driving, and have all employees sign off on it.

 Where do I start?

-Business insurance can be a complex process of finding the insurance policy that best fits your needs.
+Business insurance in Mississippi can be a complex process of finding the insurance policy that best fits your needs.
 We’re here to help you identify your potential risks and liabilities and then work with you to tailor a policy that will protect your business.
 Let’s get started protecting what’s yours.